 We do our best to source from Canada (and, specifically, Ontario), but the simple fact is that no farm in Canada produces enough oil to supply to small batch manufacturers.
 We require 50+ kgs of oil per year for product-making, and there is no Ontario or Canadian lavender farm that can produce this much, nor sell it to us.
 We want you to know that we do source our oils and that the key to sourcing is buying direct from a farm that is family run and where the oil has been tested to ensure its high quality.

-Lavandin, also known as Lavandula Intermedia Essential Oil (French).
-Lavandin has a high camphor content and therefore has what can be described as a eucalyptus/lemony scent.
+French Lavender, also known as Lavandula Intermedia/Hybrida Essential Oil.
+French Lavender has a high camphor content and therefore has what can be described as a eucalyptus/lemony scent.
 Historically developed for the French perfume industry, French varieties grow all over the world.
 We purchase this oil from an organic farm in France.